 DCJS is committed to providing programs that improve the effectiveness of New York's justice system.
-Proposals will be rated and selected for funding consistent with the best interests of the state.
-Applicants are encouraged to demonstrate in their response to this solicitation how their proposal supports New York's commitment to public safety.
+Applications will be rated and selected for funding consistent with the best interests of the state.
+Applicants are encouraged to demonstrate in their response to this solicitation how their application supports New York's commitment to public safety, and our commitment to supporting safer communities.
 Nothing herein requires DCJS to approve funding for any applicant.